broberts2/titanesports/README.md

 ## Titan E-Sports API Refrence

 Rest api reference for TES.
-You may either make the GET, POST, PUT, or DELETE request yourself or use the Api.js object methods (recommended) to make these calls. **Note: There's a lot to add here so it will be a few days before I have the documentation completed.**
+You may either make the GET, POST, PUT, or DELETE request yourself or use the **globals.api** object methods (recommended) to make these calls. **Note: There's a lot to add here so it will be a few days before I have the documentation completed.**

 ### Api Endpoints (Unnecessary with Api object methods)